-Martin Hoybye has taught songwriting, released a book on the matter, and co-written songs with many established songwriters and artists across the world.
-Collaborators on some of his previous releases include: Kevin Welch, Jeff Cohen, Teitur, Chris Barron, and Pamela Oland.
-On ‘For the World’ Martin has co-written three tracks with Jeff Cohen, Wes Hutchinson, Lori Barth and Morten Bay.
+Høybye has taught songwriting, released a book on the matter, and co-written songs with many established songwriters and artists.
+Collaborators on some of his previous releases include: Kevin Welch, Jeff Cohen, Wes Hutchinson, Lori Barth, Teitur, Chris Barron, and Pamela Oland.

-— 2019 will see the release of the songwriter’s 7th album ’The Hour Glass Sessions,’ a collection of songs where time is a trope running through all of the songwriting.
+the release of the songwriter’s 7th album ’The Hour Glass Sessions,’ a collection of songs where time is a trope running through all of the songwriting.